samvera-labs/active_encode/guides/media_convert_adapter.md

 * `output_bucket`.
 Required.
 An S3 bucket name, all output will be written to this bucket, at a path prefix specified in the `create` call.

 * `log_group`.
 Optional, unusual.
-Specify the name name of the CloudWatch log group to use for logging.
+Specify the name of the CloudWatch log group to use for logging.
 By default, will be constructed automatically from the MediaConvert queue to use.

 * `queue`.
 Optional, unusual.
 Specify the name of the [MediaConvert queue](https://docs.aws.amazon.com/mediaconvert/latest/ug/working-with-queues.html) to use.
 By default it will use the MediaConvert default, called `"Default"`.
 Ordinarily there is no reason to set this.